 The U.S. Consulates in Fukuoka and Sapporo have resumed routine nonimmigrant visa services for all visa categories except B visas.

-The U.S. Consulate in Naha resumed certain immigrant visa services, including: DV, IR1, IR2, CR1, and CR2.
+The U.S. Consulate in Naha has resumed K Fiancé(e) visas and certain immigrant visa services including IR1, IR2, CR1, and CR2.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.